wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 ## Part 1: WxM Connector setup -- Not need to complete it, already configured

-We have configured the WxM Connector for you.
-You just need to login in Control Hub with Pod29 credentials, navigate to _Services -> Contact Center -> Connectors_ and **check that the WxM Connector is already created**.
+* **We have configured the WxM Connector for you**.
+* You just need to login in Control Hub with Pod29 credentials, navigate to _Services -> Contact Center -> Connectors_ and **check that the WxM Connector is already created**.

-However, we recommend you to **have a look to the video and configuration steps below**, to get an idea of how WxM Connector is configured
+* However, we recommend you to **have a look to the video and configuration steps below**, to get an idea of how WxM Connector is configured